hkpeaks/peaks-consolidation/README.md

 Demo 3.
 Previewing CSV files with text, integer and floating alignment.

 Demo 4.
-Previewing a 250GB CSV file using a script and getting random samples for 1,000 times less than half second.
+Previewing the 250GB CSV file using a script and getting random samples for 1,000 times less than half second.

 The 2nd pre-release will include the new functions.
 The video URL: https://youtu.be/lX2HKLDOfwk